-Current flowing into a node is denoted as - current, and current flowing out of a node as + current.
-Because the output stage is a current sink, the current can only flow from AVDD into the IOUT1 and IOUT2 pins.
-If IOUT2 = -5 mA and IOUT{FS} = 20 mA then:
+We denote current flowing into a node as negative current and current flowing out of a node as positive current.
+Since the output stage is a current sink the current can only flow from AVDD into the IOUT1 and IOUT2 pins.
+If IOUT2 = -5 mA and IO(FS) = 20 mA then: